cutonbuminband/rcounting/README.md

 13|/u/TehVulpez|1
 14|/u/AWiseTurtle|1

+The `validate` script works in the same way, except that it takes an additional `--rule` parameter specifying which rule should be checked.
+The following options are available:

+- default: No counter can reply to themselves
+- wait2: Counters can only count once two others have counted
+- wait3: Counters can only count once three others have counted
+- once\_per\_thread: Counters can only count once on a given reddit submission
+- slow: One minute must elapse between counts
+- slower: Counters must wait one hour between each of their counts
+- slowestest: One hour must elapse between each count, and counters must wait 24h between each of their counts

+If no rule is supplied, the script will only check that nobody double counted.

 ## Contributing and Future Ideas
 This is a loosely organised list of things which could be done in the future.
 If you have any suggestions, don't hesitate to write, or to send a pull request.

-* Adding a command line interface for the get and assist finding functionality: Currently only the thread logging script has any form of command line interface
+* Adding a command line interface for the get and assist finding functionality
 * ~~Recovering gracefully if a linked comment is inaccessible because it's been deleted or removed~~ This has been done more or less, in that the code tries to see if the reddit object is accessible on pushshift.
+If it isn't, it still crashes, but there's no simple way of recovering gently if e.g. the body of a submission is missing so that the previous get can't be found.
 * Making the comment and url extraction less brittle
 * Adding more analyis tools: currently most of the code is focussed on data gathering, rather than analysis
 * Adding code to local storage to save and extract data, and to keep track of what has already been extracted.
 Long-term, it might make sense to try and get a complete listing of all threads and completely bypass the reddit interface.
 That would also resolve the problem of deleted counts and usernames.